HenrikBengtsson/startup/vignettes/startup-intro.md

 ### Secrets (conditionally on an environment variable)

-As of startup 0.10.0, Renviron and Rprofile startup files with a non-declared `<key>` in their file names are skipped.
+Renviron and Rprofile startup files with a non-declared `<key>` in their file names are skipped.
 A non-declared key is any key that is neither one of the above predefined keys nor a declared environment variable.

 This is useful, because it allows us to keep "secrets" in private files and only load them conditionally on the value of an environment variable.
 For instance, we put all our secret Renviron files under `~/.Renviron.d/private/SECRET=banana/` such that they are only loaded if environment variable `SECRET` is set to exactly `banana`.
 Moreover, by making sure the directory `~/.Renviron.d/private/` is only accessible by you, then it will be harder for someone else two know what your secret "password" (`banana`) is.
 On a Unix system, you can set this up as:
 ```sh